 7. Final Closing and Follow-Up

-Following execution of the Purchase of Sale Agreement, we will arrange for a closing agent, oversee the closing preparations, and follow-up on post-closing procedures.
-All closing documents are provided to buyer and seller prior to closing with adequate time for review by their prospective attorneys.
-Business sale closing costs are quite reasonable and are usually split between buyer and seller.
+Following execution of the Purchase Agreement, we will help facilitate the due diligence process, contingency removals, and other preparations for closing.
+Closing documents are prepared by the closing attorney and are provided to buyer and seller prior to closing with adequate time for review.
+Business sale closing costs are quite reasonable and are usually split equally between buyer and seller.
 The buyer does not pay broker commission.
-The seller is responsible for the Broker's commission.
+The seller is responsible for the Broker’s commission.